jonnydgreen/dotfiles/README.md

 # dotfiles

-Terminal config for sharing dotfiles across devices
+Repo of dotfiles that can be shared across devices

 ## Installation